bcgov/digital-trust-toolkit/applications/application-tsm-envirochem-issuance.md

 ## 2.6.
 Technical Requirements

-*MUST have an Aries compatable business wallet.*
+*MUST have an Aries compatible business wallet.*

 *These are the requirements governing technical interoperability.
 Controlled documents in this category:*
 *1. MUST specify how trust community members will interoperate technically using the ToIP technology